10 Essential Easter Verses for Kids – with Printables!

 The Story of Easter Verses

-These are longer verses or sets of verses that communicate the Easter story from Palm Sunday all the way through Resurrection Sunday.
-That are more advanced verses that children could memorize or use in crafts or coloring.
+These are longer verses or sets of verses that communicate the Easter story from Palm Sunday through Resurrection Sunday.
+These are more advanced verses that children could memorize or use in crafts or coloring.

 1. “We are going up to Jerusalem, and the Son of Man will be delivered over to the chief priests and the teachers of the law.
 They will condemn him to death and will hand him over to the Gentiles to be mocked and flogged and crucified.
 On the third day he will be raised to life!”
 Matthew 20:18-19 NIV